Stephen Colbert Says He Won’t Have Donald Trump On The ‘Late Show’ Because He Is Disrespectful

 “I work hard at it,” Trump replied.

-Over the course of the interview, Colbert apologized to the real estate mogul for his off-color jokes in the past, and teased Trump about riding on Air Force One someday.
+Over the course of the interview, Colbert apologized to the real estate mogul for his off-color jokes in the past and teased Trump about riding on Air Force One someday.

 Stephen Colbert had Trump on his show once before.
 The host says he won’t do it again. https://t.co/NPtlMioFdL